 Votes will be counted and certified by independent inspectors of election.
-Under the rules of the Securities and Exchange Commission ("SEC"), boxes and a designated blank space are provided on the proxy card for you to mark if you wish to vote "for" or "against" or "abstain" from voting on one or more of the proposals, or to withhold authority to vote for one or more of the nominees for director.
+Under SEC rules, boxes and a designated blank space are provided on the proxy card for you to mark if you wish to vote "for" or "against" or "abstain" from voting on one or more of the proposals, or to withhold authority to vote for one or more of the nominees for director.
 New York law and the Company's By-laws require the presence of a quorum at the annual meeting.
 Under New York law, abstentions are not counted in determining the votes cast for any proposal.
 Votes withheld in connection with the election of one or more of the nominees for director will not be counted as votes cast for those individuals.
 Broker non-votes, which occur when brokers do not receive voting instructions from their customers on non-routine matters and, consequently, have no discretion to vote on those matters, are not counted as votes cast for any proposal.